HammerLabML/FairnessInWDNs/README.md

         python ./ScenarioGenerator.py ./samples/config_leaks.xml ./scenarios

-    in the command line generates the `scenarios` folder.
+    in the command line generates the `scenarios` subfolder which is also included in this subfolder.
--   The `scenarios` in turn is used in the `2_DataGeneration` subfolder.
+-   The `scenarios` subfolder in turn is used in the `2_DataGeneration` subfolder.
 -   The subfolder `2_DataGeneration` holds the data.
     For reproduceability,
-    running the `DataGeneration.ipynb` notebook generates the data and stores it in (these) excel files which are also included in this folder.
+    running the `DataGeneration.ipynb` notebook generates the data and stores it in (these) excel files which are also included in this subfolder.
 -   The excel files in turn are used in the `3_DataUsage` subfolder.

 The methods themselves can be used using the `3_DataUsage` subfolder: